-The Group determines its operating segments based on the reports reviewed by the executive directors, being the chief operating decision maker (the "CODM"), for the purpose of monitoring segment performance and allocating resources between segments and that are used to make strategic decisions.
+The Group determines its operating segments based on the reports reviewed by the executive director of the Company, being the chief operating decision maker (the "CODM"), for the purpose of monitoring segment performance and allocating resources between segments and that are used to make strategic decisions.

 The Group has one reportable segment for both years.
-The reportable segments are based on the information about the operations of the Group that management uses to make decisions.
+The determination of the reportable segment is based on the information about the operations of the Group that management uses to make decisions.